efi1/ExonProject/README.md

   parameter_value (it refer to the references, keywords and seniority).

 - Before running the test:
-  - download it to your local environment.
+  - clone it from Github to your local environment.
   - Go to 'src' folder (cli) and run this setup process: python setup.py install
+    * you should run it while residing in the 'src' folder.

 - How to run the test?
   - from cli: python -m pytest
-  - you should run it while being in the 'src' folder.
+    * you should run it while being in the 'src' folder.

 - I have only written a single automation test, which reflect the entire flow that described above.
 - I will add some more test soon.